mcpenguin/the-arctic-blog/static/media/wclasses_bot.0e891e03.md

 Additionally, the bot is also the first ever online system to successfully integrate Laurier BU courses into its system, making it compatible with Double Degree plans as well.

+Unfortunately, the bot was created using `Discord.py`, which is no longer maintained.
+Thus, I am working to slowly transfer the bot to `Discord.js`, in particular so that I can utilize the new features in their latest update (eg slash commands).
+Thus, the bot is currently not active.